microsoft/rnx-kit/packages/typescript-service/README.md

 ## Language Services

-TypeScript's language service allow you to work with source code iteratively, unlike the TypeScript compiler, which makes a single pass through the code.
-The language service tends to load only what is needed to fulfill the current request.
+TypeScript's language service allow you to work with source code continuously, unlike the TypeScript compiler, which makes a single pass through the code.
+The language service tends to load only what is needed to fulfill the current request, such as getting diagnostics for a particular source file, or re-loading a changed file being watched.
 This saves time and memory, when full source validation isn't needed.

 The language service is accessible through the `Service` and `Project` classes.
 `Service` manages shared state across all projects, and is meant to be a